tomcritchlow/tomcritchlow.github.io/_drafts/2019-01-15-building-digital-garden.md

 Hacking jekyll using folders and files.
 It lives on Github pages but could be simply uploaded to dropbox, google drive etc.

 Here's how it works:

+It's social in the same way URLs are social.